-The DSL is Louise Oddy and the responsibilities of the role include:
+11.1 The DSL is Louise Oddy and the responsibilities of this role include:

-Monitoring and recording concerns about the wellbeing of pupils;

-- Making referrals to Social Care; - Liaising with the other Safeguarding partners Health and the Police; - Arranging training for staff / volunteers; - Initiating and/or attending relevant multi-agency meetings regarding any pupil; - Monitoring and acting on pupils' online activity in school, should this be a concern.

-The DSL may share limited information on a 'need to know basis' amongst the staff/management whilst respecting the need for confidentiality.
+- Monitoring and recording concerns about the wellbeing of pupils; - Making referrals to Social Care; - Liaising with the other Safeguarding partners Health and the Police; - Arranging training for staff / volunteers; - Initiating and/or attending relevant multi-agency meetings regarding any pupil; - Monitoring and acting on pupils' online activity in school, should this be a concern. - 11.2 The DSL may share limited information on a 'need to know basis' amongst the staff/management whilst respecting the need for confidentiality.
 It is not the DSL's role to undertake an investigation into any concerns or allegations of harm.
-It is the DSL's role to collate and clarify details of the concern or allegation and to provide this information to Social Care.

-The Deputy Designated Safeguarding Lead (DDSL) is Julie Craven and supports the work of the DSL and can undertake and fulfil every aspect of the DSL role.
+It is the DSL's role to collate and clarify details of the concern or allegation and to provide this information to Social Care. - 11.3 The Deputy Designated Safeguarding Lead (DDSL) is Aimee Gemmell and supports the work of the DSL and can undertake and fulfil every aspect of the DSL role.